berradurak/csv-data-quality-checker-mini/README.md

 - Counts how many rows are missing an **email**
 - Counts how many rows have an **invalid email format**

-This is a minimal example for working with CSV files and data quality checks.

 ---